 - Preheat oven to 425 degrees F.

-- Once the bacon is crisp, remove bacon and place on a plate lined with a paper towel.
-Drain off all but 1 tablespoon bacon grease.
+- In an oven-safe skillet or cast iron pan, pan-fry the bacon over medium heat until crisp-tender.
+Once the bacon is crisp, remove the bacon and place it on a plate lined with a paper towel.
+Drain off all but 1 tablespoon of the bacon grease.

 - Add potatoes to bacon grease and lightly season with salt and pepper (if using canola oil instead of bacon grease, the potatoes may need a bit more salt).
 Pan fry for 5 minutes, stirring frequently.
 Add in leeks/onions and continue to pan fry for another 5 minutes or until potatoes are fork-tender.